 This article is about removing and installing bicycle pedals.
 If you’re

-and have thin jaws to fit onto narrow pedal axles for a good purchase
+leverage and have thin jaws to fit onto narrow pedal axles for a good

 on the bottom of this page).

-wrench instead (most pedals are 15mm).
-Note that some pedals are installed
+combination wrench instead (most pedals are 15mm).
+Note that some pedals

-and removed with an Allen wrench inserted into the end of the threaded
+are installed and removed with an Allen wrench inserted into the end

-end of the pedal axle.
-Youll need one with a long handle.
-Or, you
+of the threaded end of the pedal axle.
+Youll need one with a long

-can slip a piece of tubing or pipe over it to lengthen your wrench and
+Or, you can slip a piece of tubing or pipe over a regular Allen to lengthen

-common reason to remove pedals is to upgrade or to switch a pair from
+most common reason to remove pedals is to upgrade or to switch a pair

-one bike to another.
-You usually must remove the pedals when you ship
+from one bike to another.
+You usually must remove the pedals when you

 removal and installation is trickier than it looks.